wangzhenj321/GitHub-Manual/blog/git-stash.md

 #### `--keep-index`

-> If the `--keep-index` option is used, all changes already added to the index are left intact.
+> :x: If the `--keep-index` option is used, all changes already added to the index are left intact.

 > Refer to [Is "git stash save --keep-index" explained correctly in Chapter 7?](https://github.com/progit/progit2/issues/822)
 >
-> `--keep-index` has no effect on what gets captured in the stash, it simply leaves staged content in the index (and, of course, the working tree).
+> :heavy_check_mark: `--keep-index` has no effect on what gets captured in the stash, it simply leaves staged content in the index (and, of course, the working tree).

 ![](../img/git-stash/stash_save_with_keep_index.png?raw=true)